nurgasemetey/nurgasemetey.github.io/_posts/what-i-lack-in-osx-after-linux/2022-02-11-what-i-lack-in-osx-after-linux.md

 ## OS X

-Currently, I feel pain because I need to mouse touchpad and drag windows to another workspace.
+Currently, I feel pain because I need to use trackpad and drag windows to another workspace.
 Although [Rectangle](https://github.com/rxhanson/Rectangle "rxhanson/Rectangle: Move and resize windows on macOS with keyboard shortcuts and snap areas") somehow helps in tiling windows to some extent.

 Another painful moment is maximize button behavior(it creates new workspace).